 In Fig. 5, we display a patched Earth-to-Moon trajectory consisting of two pieces as described above.
-A $\Delta V$ of 163 m/s is required at the patch point, a value on the same order of magnitude as that given by Koon and co-authors (34 m/s) for a similar trajectory.
-Additional $\Delta V$ 's are required for departure from an Earth parking orbit and insertion into lunar orbit.
+A $\Delta V$ of 163 m/s is required at the patch point, a value on the same order of magnitude as that given by Koon and co-authors (34 m/s) for a similar trajectory [20].

 The trajectory just described is not optimal.
 Intuitively, a more fuel-efficient trajectory can be constructed by fine-tuning the control effort; the patched trajectory utilizes a single impulsive thrust at a more or less arbitrary position along its path.
 To this end, we apply DMOC to the problem of minimizing $\Delta V$ requirements, using the patched trajectory as an initial guess.
-To facilitate comparison with the classic Hohmann transfer approach and with the work of Perrozi & Di Salvo, we impose the following boundary conditions on the spacecraft's trajectory: an initial 185-km altitude circular orbit about the Earth and a terminal 100-km altitude circular orbit about the Moon.
-In practice, the first constraint may be enforced by requiring the spacecraft's initial position and velocity be such that, when advected backward in time with a Runge-Kutta integrator, the spacecraft makes a periapsis passage with the Earth at an altitude of 185 km; the second constraint is enforced by requiring the spacecraft's final position and velocity be such that, when advected forward in time with a Runge-Kutta integrator, the spacecraft makes a periapsis passage with the Moon at an altitude of 100 km.
-Using the well-known formula for the velocity of a spacecraft in circular orbit about a massive body, normalized Delta-V's for the Earth orbit departure and lunar orbit insertion maneuvers may then be computed as
+To guarantee ballistic capture at the Moon, we impose the following boundary conditions on the spacecraft's trajectory: a fixed initial position and velocity which is destined to make a close approach of the Earth under the backward time flow, and a flexible final position and velocity which is required to satisfy the family of constraints given below.